 Bytedeco makes native libraries available to the Java platform by offering ready-to-use bindings generated with the codeveloped JavaCPP technology.
-This, we hope, is the missing bridge between Java and C/C++.
+This, we hope, is the missing bridge between Java and C/C++, bringing compute-intensive science, multimedia, computer vision, deep learning, etc to the Java platform.

 - JavaCPP [API] – A tool that can not only generate JNI code but also build native wrapper library files from an appropriate interface file written entirely in Java.
 It can also parse automatically C/C++ header files to produce the required Java interface files.